wzli/mxgen/README.md

 # Minimal X-Macro Generator

-Extremely minimal [X-Macros](https://en.wikipedia.org/wiki/X_Macro) to extend C structs with basic cross-platform serialization and JSON string conversion.
+Extremely minimal [X-Macros](https://en.wikipedia.org/wiki/X_Macro) to extend C structs with basic cross-platform serialization and string conversion.

 ## Use Case
 - Originally part of an embedded ecosystem, to facilitate message passing between microcontrollers on top of byte transmission protocols.
-- JSON string generation is primarily intended for automated debug prints and logging, with the added benefit of WebAPI compatibility.
+- JSON and CSV string generation is primarily intended for automated debug prints and data logging.
 - Combine message definition and code generation into concise header files that are portable and easily shared in cross-platform application.

 ## Features

 - Cross-platform binary serialization.
-- Introspective JSON string conversion.
+- Introspective JSON and CSV string conversion.
 - Comparison operator generation.
 - Supports structs, nested structs, and array members.
 - Header only, just include [mxgen.h](./mxgen.h).
-- Bare minimal, 120 lines of code total.
+- Bare minimal, under 200 lines of code total.
 - No external dependencies.
 - No dynamic memory usage.
 - C99 compliant.